n1k0/nicolas.perriault.net/README.md

 The rest is licensed under the terms of the MIT license.

-Use of genAI is discouraged, for reasons described `AGENTS.md`.
+Use of genAI is discouraged, for reasons described in `AGENTS.md`.